dkozyr/tau/tau/mdns/README.md

 # Simple mDNS Client for WebRTC

 This is a simple implementation of an mDNS (Multicast DNS) client, designed for use with WebRTC.
-The primary goal of this mDNS client is to enhance privacy by masking local IP addresses during peer connection setup.
+The primary goal of this mDNS client is to enhance privacy by masking local IP addresses during peer connection setup

 ## Overview